 Any operator1 who knows, or ought to have known, that an aircraft is flown for the carriage for reward of passengers and cargo without, or in breach of the terms of, an air transport licence or route licence2 is guilty of an offence3.

-Any other person than an operator who makes available accommodation for the carriage of passengers or cargo on an aircraft on a flight4 and who knows, or ought to know, before the flight that the aircraft is to be flown without, or in breach of the terms of, an existing air transport or route licence is guilty
+Any other person than an operator who makes available accommodation for the carriage of passengers or cargo on an aircraft on a flight4 and who knows, or ought to know, before the flight that the aircraft is to be flown without, or in breach of the terms of, an existing air transport

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.